david-pawar/DavidsBookStore/DavidsBookStore/README.txt

  ERROR : Error	CS0307	The namespace 'DavidsBooks.DataAccess.Repository' cannot be used with type arguments	DavidsBooks.DataAccess
          C:\Users\david\Source\Repos\DavidsBookStore\DavidsBooks.DataAccess\Repository\CategoryRepository.cs	12	Active

+FIX = change keyword from class to interface of IRepository

 1418 still coding in CategoryRepository.cs and in ICategoryRepository.cs , some error are still persisting 1430 delete all category repository related file and gonna do part 2 from beginning